shrine-priestess/Index-ASL-Gestures/README.md

  - [Download Here!](https://github.com/shrine-priestess/Index-ASL-Gestures/releases/download/1.5/ASL_Gestures1.5.unitypackage)

 # Mod Setup
-~~- You will need the [VRCThumbParams](https://github.com/benaclejames/VRCThumbParams) mod created by [BenacleJames](https://github.com/benaclejames).
-Simply drop his .dll file into your MelonLoader Mods folder.~~
+- You will need the [VRCThumbParams](https://github.com/benaclejames/VRCThumbParams) mod created by [BenacleJames](https://github.com/benaclejames).
+Simply drop his .dll file into your MelonLoader Mods folder.

-~~- You'll also need to install MelonLoader in order to be able to run mods, if you haven't already.
-MelonLoader and it's installation instructions can be found [here](https://github.com/HerpDerpinstine/MelonLoader).~~
+- You'll also need to install MelonLoader in order to be able to run mods, if you haven't already.
+MelonLoader and it's installation instructions can be found [here](https://github.com/HerpDerpinstine/MelonLoader).

-This mod is no longer publicly available after the recent ban wave for mod creators.
-This page will be updated to reflect any changes to this situation. <3

 # Avatar Setup
  - First, import the provided .unitypackage file.
 All needed items will be found in your assets inside a new folder named ASL Gestures.